America’s Oldest Distiller

 • Today

 For almost 300 years, the art of producing Applejack has been passed down through succeeding generations of the Laird Family.
-Eighth generation Larrie W. Laird is now president of Laird & Company and heads America’s oldest family of distillers.
+Ninth generation Lisa Laird-Dunn is now president of Laird & Company and heads America’s oldest family of distillers.